 This issue can be fixed only by replacing these items.

 To do this first detach the garbage disposal from the sink.
 This can take some time because you will have to disconnect the drainage pipe first.
 Then disconnect the mounting and finally remove the disposal.
 Once done replace the sink flange/gasket with new ones, and reinstall.
 Make sure you use plumbers putty and ensure they are properly sealed.

 Leaks from the sides of a garbage disposal are caused by imperfect connections with the drainage pipe or the dishwasher connector.

-First check where the leak is coming from, is it the drainage pipe or the diswasher one?
+First check where the leak is coming from, is it the drainage pipe or the dishwasher one?

-This should stop any leakings from the side of the disposal.
+This should stop any leaking from the side of the disposal.